Southern pygmy mouse: Reproduction

 Breeding occurs year-round but rates are not constant throughout the year.
 During the winter and spring there are fewer litters born.
 Individuals living in grassy areas dig burrows for nesting while others in rocky areas live under rocks.
+Breeding seems to occur year-round, but they are less likely to reproduce in winter and early spring.
+Litter size is 1-4, averaging near 3.